cheetahlb/cheetah-p4-quic/README.md

 ## Prerequisites

-I assume that you are using the ETH-P4 VM [link](https://github.com/nsg-ethz/p4-learning).
+We assume that you are using the ETH-P4 VM [link](https://github.com/nsg-ethz/p4-learning).
 Please refer to their tutorial to set up the environment and run the code.

 ## Network topology